TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 NOTES:
  - Here we are just rendering a single field from our form.
+ - See the docs for `Django Form Templates <https://docs.djangoproject.com/en/stable/topics/forms/#working-with-form-templates>`__ and `bootstrap4 <https://getbootstrap.com/docs/4.0/components/forms/>`__ for help building your partials.

 Advanced Forms:
 ===============

 This is where we include all of the complex functionality that advanced users would need access to.
 By default this will include all the fields NOT returned with ``MyServiceForm.simple_fields()``.
 However, for more more complex forms and styling, we can create a partial just like we did for the simple form above.
+If we do, though, we will want to be explicit about NOT including the fields that we included in the simple form.

 .. code-block:: python
     :caption: forms.MyServiceForm